Managing Heartburn and Acid Reflux

 What are GER and GERD?

-GER stands for gastroesophageal reflux, which occurs when stomach acid flows into your esophagus (the tube joining your mouth to your stomach).
-This can cause symptoms including coughing after meals or at night, belching, heartburn (a burning pain in your chest), acid regurgitation, and upset stomach.
+GER stands for gastroesophageal reflux, which occurs when stomach acid flows into your esophagus.
+This can cause symptoms including coughing after meals or at night, belching, heartburn, acid regurgitation, and upset stomach.

-If your GER symptoms occur more than once a week, you may be diagnosed with GERD (gastroesophageal reflux disease).
+If your GER symptoms occur more than once a week, you may be diagnosed with GERD, or gastroesophageal reflux disease.
 Symptoms may disrupt your sleep, which can affect how you feel and function during the day.
 GERD can affect anyone and is often caused by a dysfunctional LES (lower esophageal sphincter).

 You should see a gastroenterologist if your symptoms are severe or occur more than once a week.
 However, there are lifestyle changes you can start on right now:

-- Change your diet.
 Use an elimination diet to find your triggers.
 Culprits are acidic foods like citrus fruits and tomatoes, and LES irritants like black pepper, peppermint, and coffee.
 Avoid foods high in fat, sugar, and salt, and swap caffeinated, carbonated or acidic drinks (e.g. alcohol and citrus juices) for water.
+Avoid fast food, especially burgers, and learn what you’re really eating.

 Always see a gastroenterologist if your symptoms occur at least once a week or they are severe.
 If left untreated, GERD can lead to serious conditions, including Barrett’s esophagus and esophageal cancer.